claudiarella/academic-kickstart/content/project/effective field theory/index.md

   focal_point = ""
 +++

-I am investigating the restrictions placed by positivity bounds on Horndeski theories of gravity.
+I am investigating the restrictions placed by positivity bounds on Horndeski theories of modified gravity.

 Project in collaboration with Prof. Francesco Riva (Department of Theoretical Physics, University of Geneva).